What is in-home respiratory therapy ?

 Clinique GOTM has a team of psychologists and social workers who can support people living with lung disease.
 They can help them better manage the stress and anxiety that stems from living with a lung disease in order to improve their quality of life.
 Lung disease can cause anxiety, even depression, and can lead to family problems.
 Find out more about our psychosocial teleconsultation services.

-Clinique GO™ offer in-home respiratory therapy services in Montreal, including Greater Montreal, Laval, Longueuil, Monteregie and the North Shore of Montreal.
+Clinique GO™ offer in-home respiratory therapy services in Montreal, including Greater Montreal, Laval and Longueuil.

 You will find all the areas we serve by clicking here.